Portrait by: Romy Engel

 BIO

-I’m a writer, choreographer, performer and multidisciplinary artist living and working between Jerusalem and Tel Aviv.
-I create in dance, physical and visual theater, video, writing and sound.
+Joy Bernard is a writer, performer, choreographer and multidisciplinary artist based between Jerusalem and Tel Aviv.
+She creates in dance, physical and visual theater, performance, video, writing and sound.

-I have been commissioned to create, perform and exhibit my works in festivals, theaters, museums and galleries throughout Israel, among which are: ZUMU Museum; Ramat Gan Museum of Art; Jerusalem Fringe Festival; Hanut Theater; Alfred Gallery; Machol Shalem Dance House and others.
+She has been commissioned to create, perform and exhibit her works in various festivals, museums and galleries, such as: ZUMU Museum; Ramat Gan Museum of Art; Athens International Monthly Art Film Festivsal; Jerusalem Fringe Festival; Machol Shalem Dance House; Alfred Gallery; Hanut Theater and others.

-Alongside my artistic practice, I have been working as a journalist and art critic since 2014.
-I also write creative non-fiction, essays and poetry.
-My writing has been published by numerous newspapers and magazines, such as: literary magazine Granta, Haaretz, The Jerusalem Post, Times of Israel, The Art Newspaper, TimeOut, Flash Art, Collectors Agenda and Erev Rav.
+Alongside her artistic practice, Joy writes creative non-fiction, essays and poetry in addition to working as a journalist specializing in visual arts and dance.
+Her writing has been published by numerous newspapers and magazines, among which are: literary magazine Granta, Haaretz, The Jerusalem Post, Times of Israel, Portfolio Magazine, The Art Newspaper, TimeOut, Flash Art, Collectors Agenda and Erev Rav.

 ARTIST STATEMENT